What is a freehold property?

 - Look for long leases – 25 years or longer – and preferably for a length of time that far exceeds the time you plan to live there.

-- Factor in service charges and related costs in to your budget.
+- Factor in service charges and related costs in to your budget (if any)

 - Separate your needs and wants and really break down if you NEED to be in the heart of downtown or if you can take 20 minute bus, live a little bit further out of town, and purchase a freehold.

 - Talk to your bank or mortgage broker prior to putting an offer in to see if you qualify based on the leasehold property you are thinking of purchasing.
-Make sure you have 25-30% down, and if you don’t confirm with your bank before that they will still approve your financing.
 The length of the lease may also affect whether or not you are able to qualify.

 - Check and make sure the lease is prepaid.
 If it was not prepaid, then make sure that you are able to handle the annual payments that go along with this.

-If you’re thinking of purchasing a leasehold property and aren’t 100% sure if it’s the best option for you, then give us a call, text, or email.
+If you’re thinking of purchasing a leasehold property and looking for a realtor that knows the pros & cons of leasehold vs freehold, then give us a call, text, or email.
 We can search the property and give you our honest opinion, as well as some other options that might work for you.
-Making sure that you know all of the different avenues that you can take when it comes to real estate is extremely important.
 That way, you know that you’re making an educated and informed decision – whatever you end up choosing.
 We’re here to help!